-The Web Widget behaves as it would when added to any other web site.
-You can, for example, configure it to also allow users to chat with agents and to search your knowledge base.
+Web Widget (Classic) behaves as it would when added to any other website.
+For example, you can configure it to also allow users to chat with agents and search your knowledge base.

 Submitting a request from the dashboard

-Registered site users who have been granted permission to see Zendesk Support contact form (shown above) on their dashboards, may submit support requests.
-These users can either be registered users in Zendesk Support or you can allow unregistered (anonymous) users to submit requests (see Setting up anonymous ticket submissions with Zendesk Support for Wordpress).
+Registered site users who have been granted permission to see the Zendesk Support contact form (shown above) on their dashboards may submit support requests.
+These users can either be registered users in Zendesk Support or you can allow unregistered (anonymous) users to submit requests (see Setting up anonymous ticket submissions with Zendesk Support for WordPress).

 Using the ticket widget

 Using the tickets widget, agents can view tickets using all of the shared views in Zendesk Support.

 By selecting Change View you see and can switch to any of the shared views in Zendesk Support.